Hates/spree_paymill_gateway/README.md

 Paymill gateway for Spree.
 This uses the [Paymill Javascript Bridge](https://www.paymill.com/en-gb/documentation-3/reference/paymill-bridge/) for payments so no credit card details ever reach your server.
 This removes the hassle for PCI compliance.

-This can be used as the basis for Stripe Javascript payments to as they are very similar in practice.

-**This is very much still work in progress!**

 ## Installation

 Add spree_paymill_gateway to your Gemfile: